Welcome to my diatribe of a skateboard. Volume 2!

 The “Owlsome” trucks bent from my weight of general skateboarding.
 We can’t even really olly so the stress on the trucks was just from the sheer weight of my fat ass riding aboard.
-I did start looking at things about skateboards and how they are rated for the weight and it seems that they assume 250lbs is ‘fat’.
+I did start looking at things about skateboards and how they are rated for weight and it seems that they assume 250lbs is ‘fat’.
 Well, we’re beyond that by about 75 lbs!
-Now, the good news is we’re about 20lbs lighter than when we bought this board.
+Now, the good news is we’re about 20 lbs lighter than when we bought this board.
 But it’s still not an excuse because we were hammering on these trucks by taking them down stair sets and the like.
-These things would’ve ether bent or shattered.
+These things would’ve either bent or shattered.
 Given that we spent about $20-25 we got what we paid for.

 As for the wheels and bearings.
-They worked, no complaints there. and the pads and hardware worked no problem.
+They worked, no complaints there. and the pads and hardware worked with no problem.